tdinev/clojure-notes/src/installation.md

 Open Emacs to trigger the installation of all packages required by Prelude.
 This may take up to a minute, depending on your connection speed.
-The setup process will have ended when your minibuffer display the message *Prelude is ready to do thy bidding, master ...*.
+The setup process will have ended when your minibuffer displays the message *Prelude is ready to do thy bidding, master ...*

 If Emacs displays a lot of warnings in a separate buffer at the lower half of the window, you can mute them by inserting the following in `~/.emacs.d/init.el`: